 Organizations in Active Risk territory, where systems are misaligned or broken, compound waste quarterly.
 Budget waste, environmental waste from materials produced for attention that never becomes commitment, and reputational damage from touchpoints that write the wrong script about your brand all accumulate without intervention.
 The longer the dysfunction goes unnamed, the more expensive it becomes to fix, and the harder it becomes to see from inside.

 This is the most common question we hear from leaders who suspect a system problem but cannot name it.
 The short answer is that most marketing budgets allocate the majority of their spend to generating and measuring attention, traffic, impressions, likes, with almost nothing invested in the systems that turn that attention into commitment.
 The gap is not a tactics problem.
 It is a structural one.
-The same budget that feeds the attention cycle can be reallocated to creating the conditions for genuine human connection, and the results sustain themselves long after the campaign ends.
 See how the two approaches compare at dobettermarketing.com/where-the-budget-goes.
 Marketing Triage™ identifies which specific system failure is causing the gap and what to fix first.

 The honest answer depends entirely on your current system failures, which is what Marketing Triage™ exists to identify.
 What 35 years of cross-sector observation consistently shows is that most organizations allocate the majority of their budget to generating and measuring attention, with almost nothing invested in the systems that turn attention into commitment.
-One approach produces metrics that look good and outcomes that disappoint.
-The other produces results that sustain themselves.
 See how the two budget allocations compare at dobettermarketing.com/where-the-budget-goes.
 The right allocation starts with a diagnosis.
 Marketing Triage™ tells you what is broken and what to prioritize.

 Branded merchandise is the most honest diagnostic lens available because nobody defends it.
 Every other marketing tactic has advocates inside the organization who will explain why it should work.
 Promotional products generate immediate candor.
 How an organization chooses, deploys, and measures the impact of branded giveaways reveals the same incentive structures, measurement failures, and system dysfunctions present across every other tactic.
 It is the entry point, not the focus.